charlottejacques3/gratitude_app/assets/consent_form.md

 ## Who is conducting the study?

-You are invited to participate in this study, “Evaluation of a Mobile Gratitude Application”, that is being conducted by Charlotte Jacques, Dr. Sowmya Somanath, and Dr. Regan Mandryk.
+You are invited to participate in this study, "Evaluation of a Mobile Gratitude Application", that is being conducted by Charlotte Jacques, Dr. Sowmya Somanath, and Dr. Regan Mandryk.

 This study will be conducted by Charlotte Jacques, an undergraduate student in the Department of Computer Science at the University of Victoria.